 You can use visual templates in many ways.
 If you create a template on a flipchart, you can roll it up and store it for the next time you need it.
-You can also do this by taking a photo of your work or using digital tools to save it.
+You can also do this by taking a photo of your work or using digital tools (such as CamScanner) to save it.

 Let’s look at some visual templates.